ryndrb/dota2bot/README.md

 # Tinkering About
 - ***Heroes (Pos: 1,2,3,4,5)***
     - All Supports are both 4 and 5 for now.
     - ^.
-Supports that does damage and CC are just inherently better in bot games compared to non-.
+Supports that does damage, CC, or is Ranged are just inherently better in bot games compared to Melee or non-.
+(Since positioning and movement are Valve default.)
     - ***Added***
         - [4,5] Abaddon
         - [1] Alchemist